Ravenbrook/mps/procedure/review.rst

 _`.doc.check`: Checklists
   A list of questions to help check against `.doc.rule`_.
-A negative answer to a checklist question indictes that a rule has been broken.
+A negative answer to a checklist question indicates that a rule has been broken.

   Checklists often contain specific questions that can help determine whether rules are broken.
 For example, a code checklist might say